This is an example of a typical design process with the various steps leading to a ready-to-use wireless IoT product.

 If you are planning a device with embedded antennas then it is highly recommended that you develop some “empty” test PCBs with the selected antennas and U.FL plugs.
 The U.FL plugs will be used to feed the antennas with a Vector Network Analyser.
 The testing and optimisation can be done by your HW team or by the akorIoT team

 Step 5 – Power up your first PCBs

 Load the code developed at step 2 to your PCB and start with field test.
 After the field test, you will add the experience thus gained to the next version of your PCB, and further field tests will follow.

 Step 6 – Mass production

 After the field test you will make a pre-production run followed by mass production.
-On the reference list of the akorIoT team you will find Gillette Order Button which is already in mass production.
+On the customer reference list of the akorIoT team you will find Gillette Order Button which is already in mass production.
 The button has a forecast of 100K+ IoT devices per year.
-The cellular antenna of the order button is a customised, reworked version one detailed in the IoT/M2M Cookbook.
-The bill of material cost for the embedded antenna is 0 USD.
+The cellular antenna of the order button is a customised, reworked version of the one detailed in the IoT/M2M Cookbook.
+The bill of materials cost for the embedded antenna is 0 USD.
 The order button was optimised on price and performance.
-The akorIoT team will be happy to guide you from the idea up to mass production as well.
+The akorIoT team will be happy to guide you from concept to mass production as well.

 Does the akorIoT PCBS gain your interest?
 Do you have a wireless IoT idea?
 Do you plan an IoT device with embedded antennas?
 Do you have an IoT prototype and have a need for optimisation or price?
 If your answer to any of these qustions is “YES”.
 Then do not hesitate to drop an email to harald.naumann (at) lte-modem.com and to ask for an akorIoT radio adapter or some engineering services to make your IoT idea reality.